oracle-livelabs/oci-migration/tomcat-to-oci/migrate-app/migrate-app.md

 ## Task 1: Move the Application WAR File to the Tomcat Cluster on Oracle Cloud Infrastructure

-1. Gather the Tomcat servers IP addresses from the output of the Terraform.
+1. Gather the Tomcat servers IP addresses from the output of the stack deployment.

 2. Get into the Tomcat Docker container: